 The gluten-free diet has become very popular with celebrities worldwide.
-They are raving about weight loss benefits of gluten free, but does it really work?
+They are raving about the many weight loss benefits of a gluten-free diet, but does it really work?

 Oprah Winfrey, Miley Cyrus and diagnosed celiac Elisabeth Hasselbeck all said they lost weight going gluten-free.
 Victoria Beckham, Gwyneth Paltrow, Jenny McCarthy, Kim Kardashian and Emmy Rossum have also joined the crowd.

 “Everyone should try no gluten for a week!
 The change in your skin, (physical) and mental health is amazing!
 U won’t go back!” tweeted Miley Cyrus.

 BUT….. there is no real research validating that people will lose weight eating gluten free.
 In fact there are studies showing going gluten free has no effect on weight loss.

 Mayo Clinic’s gluten expert, Joseph Murray MD says there is no evidence that a GF diet will affect weight loss.
 The study conducted on celiac patients on a gluten free diet found some gained weight, some lost weight, and some did not change.
 AM J CLIN NUTR 79: 669, 2004 SOURCE: NUTRITION ACTION.
 JAN/FEB 2013.
 GUT MYTHS